-This year, in carrying out our assessment, we chose to focus on the specific Learning Outcome: "Students will demonstrate an understanding of the differences between literary genres."
+This year, in carrying out our assessment, we chose to focus on the specific Learning Outcome: "Students will demonstrate the ability to read and evaluate texts critically."

-A. Direct Evidence: Analysis in-class discussions, quizzes and exams, and a representative sampling of final papers.

-B. Indirect Evidence: Student survey.
+- A. Direct Evidence: Analysis in-class discussions, quizzes and exams, and a representative sampling of final papers. - B. Indirect Evidence: Student survey.
 An online student survey is administered in each Lit Core class, asking how well they believe they have achieved the learning outcomes, what they found especially helpful, and what suggestions they have for improvement of the course in future iterations.

-C. Faculty Group Discussion: Under the direction of the RLL dept. Core liaison (F. Mormando), the Lit Core Instructors meet as a group to share their experiences and impressions of the semester regarding their work with their students in their progress towards the Learning Outcomes.

-4) Who interprets the evidence?
+- C. Faculty Group Discussion: Under the direction of the RLL dept. Core liaison (F. Mormando, who is ), the Lit Core Instructors meet as a group to share their experiences and impressions of the semester regarding their work with their students in their progress towards the Learning Outcomes. - 4) Who interprets the evidence?
 What is the process?
 (Who in the department is responsible for interpreting the data and making recommendations for curriculum or assignment changes if appropriate?
 When does this occur?)